-Orthodontics is a dentistry specialty aiming to arranging and aligning the teeth and coordinating the jaws.
+Orthodontics is a specific dentistry specialty aiming to arrange and align the teeth and coordinate the jaws.
 In other words, orthodontics refers to teeth alignment.
 One of the prominent features of orthodontics is diagnosis, prevention and treatment of tooth and jaw malformations.
 Unlike other dental treatments, orthodontic treatment is relatively longer and lasts for about 2 to 3 years on average.

 With the rapid advancement of the medical and dental sciences, especially in the field of orthodontics, there has been a tremendous change in materials and equipment used.
-Due to the long duration of orthodontic treatment, there has been always an increasing interest in use of invisible methods.
-Most adults and people with sensitive social positions who have irregular teeth and requiring orthodontic treatment tend to use invisible orthodontics that will not interfere with their work and social relationships.
+Due to the long duration of orthodontic treatment, there has been an immense amount of change in the type of materials and equipment being used.
+Due to the long duration of orthodontic treatment, there has always been an increasing interest in use of invisible methods.
+Most adults and people with sensitive social positions who have irregular teeth and require orthodontic treatment tend to use invisible orthodontics that will not interfere with their work and social relationships.
 New techniques have been devised to make the orthodontic appliances invisible.

 Types of orthodontic appliances

-Considering the ever-increasing demand for invisible orthodontic treatments, and given that these treatments can be performed at any age, the demand for invisible treatments has grown significantly.
-Most people are aware of dental malformations and tend to receive orthodontic treatment but are usually dissatisfied with the appearance of orthodontic appliances and thus are not interested in visible orthodontic appliances in their mouths.
-Numerous methods are available to reduce the unpleasant appearance of orthodontic appliances, the most important of which is orthodontic treatment with tooth-colored ceramic, crystal or composite brackets, clear plaques called Invisalign, invisible orthodontics, transparent plaques or invisible plaques and lingual brackets (attached to the teeth backside).
+Demand for invisible treatments has grown significantly, this is caused by the ever-increasing demand for invisible orthodontic treatments, and given that these treatments can be performed at any age, .
+Most people are aware of dental malformations and tend to receive orthodontic treatment but are often dissatisfied with the appearance of orthodontic appliances and thus, are not interested in visible orthodontic appliances in their mouths.
+As of now numerous methods are available to reduce the unpleasant appearance of orthodontic appliances.
+The most important of which is orthodontic treatment with tooth-colored ceramic, crystal, composite brackets, clear plaques (called Invisalign), invisible orthodontics, transparent plaques / invisible plaques and lingual brackets (attached to the teeth backside).